Alexander Tukhachevsky

-Alexander Tukhachevsky (1793-1831) was a Russian military officer and a Colonel of Imperial Russian Army.
+Alexander Tukhachevsky (1793-1831) was a Russian military officer and a colonel of the Imperial Russian Army.
 A commanding officer of the (14th) Olonets Infantry Regiment, he took part in the Polish-Russian War of 1830 and was killed in the battle of Warsaw (1831).
 Coincidentally, his great-grandson Mikhail Tukhachevsky was defeated at the gates of Warsaw almost a century later.